 All persons who purchased or otherwise acquired Yelp common stock during the period between February 10, 2017 and May 9, 2017, inclusive, and were damaged thereby.

 Please be advised that your rights may be affected by the above-captioned securities class action pending in the United States District Court for the Northern District of California.
 Please read the Notice to fully understand your rights and options.
-Copies of the Notice and Claim Form can be found in the important documents tab at the top of this page.
+Copies of the Notice can be found in the important documents tab at the top of this page.

 Payments to eligible claimants will be made only if the Court approves the Settlement and Plan of Allocation, and after any appeals are resolved and the completion of all claims processing.
 Please be patient, as this process will take some time to complete.

 |YOUR LEGAL RIGHTS AND OPTIONS IN THE SETTLEMENT:

 |The deadline to submit a Claim has passed.